-Educational Policies for Non-Degree Programs [= current ES.8 on non-degree programs]
+Educational Policies for Non-Degree Programs

 3.15 The school may offer non-degree programs (e.g., certificates) without credit for personal enrichment or with graduate credit for potential use in a graduate degree program, though the Commission approves and records only graduate degrees.
 If non-degree programs are offered for graduate credit, the school admits students with an accredited baccalaureate degree or its educational equivalent.
-The school may admit other students if it documents through appropriately rigorous means that those students are prepared to do graduate-level work.
-[NOTE: The last two sentences repeat the admissions requirements for master's degrees proposed in Standard 7.4.]
+The school may admit other students if it documents through rigorous means that those students are prepared to do graduate-level work.

-NOTE: Students in non-degree programs (e.g., certificates) at schools participating in US federal student aid programs are not eligible for Title IV funds, if their school designates the Commission on Accrediting of the Association of Theological Schools as its primary (gatekeeper) accrediting agency, since the Commission's scope of recognition is limited to graduate theological degrees.
-Students enrolled in what the US Department of Education calls "embedded certificates" (certificate programs offered as part of Commission-approved graduate degrees) may be eligible for Title IV funds, but schools should consult current government regulations to be sure.
-[NOTE: This standard and the accompanying "Note" above replaces the Board's current "Guidelines on Certificate Programs" on the ATS petitions webpage.]
+NOTE: Students in non-degree programs (e.g., certificates) at schools participating in US federal student aid programs are typically not eligible for Title IV funds, if their school designates the Commission on Accrediting of the Association of Theological Schools as its primary (gatekeeper) accrediting agency, since the Commission's scope of recognition is limited to graduate theological degrees.
+Schools should consult current government regulations to be sure.